zahrul935/onesky-for-web/README.md

 <img src="https://github.com/onesky/onesky-for-web/blob/screenshots/screenshots/onesky-saas.png?raw=true" height="65" />

-**OneSky for Web** helps developers actualize cross-platform localization experience quickly with out-of-box solutions.
-Save hundreds of hours in finding and trying out best practices.
-You can mix-and-match building blocks with your own implementations if needed.

-## Developer Hub
-The [Developer Hub](https://developers.onesky.app) contains all the information developers need to build all kinds of integration with the OneSky.
+**OneSky SDK for Web** offers a client library for developers to actualize localization effects with out-of-box solutions.
+The library's primary function is managing language/region preferences for the end user, so that the appropriate localization effects can be displayed.
+It comes with a UI kit for managing these settings.

 ## Setup and Configuration
 Our [installation guide](https://developers.onesky.app/docs/web-installation) contains full setup and initialisation instructions.

 ## Sample Apps
-Projects with some basic example integrations are provided
+Example projects showing basic integration with the client library
 - [Single page apps](https://github.com/onesky/onesky-for-web/tree/master/examples)

+## Developer Hub
+The [Developer Hub](https://developers.onesky.app) contains all information needed to integrate your apps with OneSky.

 ## Customer Support
 If you bump into any problems or need more support, just create an issue [here](https://github.com/onesky/onesky-for-ios/issues) and it will be routed to our Customer Support Engineers.